Ocean State Media: Migration to FM, expansion of coverage

-The following month, Rhode Island Public Radio rebranded its network as The Public's Radio; CEO Torey Malatia explained that since they now served the South Coast as well as Rhode Island (the largest city in the network's coverage area was now New Bedford, Massachusetts), RIPR staff no longer believed it was accurate to brand the network as merely being a Rhode Island service.
+The following month, Rhode Island Public Radio rebranded its network as The Public's Radio (TPR); CEO Torey Malatia explained that since they now served the South Coast as well as Rhode Island (the largest city in the network's coverage area was now New Bedford, Massachusetts), RIPR staff no longer believed it was accurate to brand the network as merely being a Rhode Island service.
 After originally considering a rebranding to "Southern New England Public Radio", Malatia and his colleagues decided it was best to choose an identity "based on what we do as opposed to our zip code".

 After the Portsmouth Abbey School returned the license for WJHD (90.7 FM) to the FCC in September 2021, RIPR asked them to rescind the license deletion and purchased it on November 26, 2021, for $7500 plus technical assistance in their "podcast studio".
 The call letters were changed to WNPK and an application filed to move 90.7 off-campus to a tower in South Kingstown near the University of Rhode Island, greatly expanding the signal.
-At the moment, the now-WNPH operates at a low power while waiting for the FCC to approve its application to move to a new tower in and greatly expand the signal.
+The renamed WNPH operated at a low power while waiting for the FCC to approve its application to move to a new tower in and greatly expand the signal.

 At the end of September 2021, repeater station W275DA began broadcasting on 102.9 FM in Providence from the WPRO-FM tower on Neutaconkanut Hill.
 Concordantly, RIPR elected not to renew the 10-year lease of WELH upon its expiration.
 On September 30, 2021, WELH reverted to Wheeler School-created programming full-time.

 In December 2021, to avoid significant looming infrastructure repair costs and ongoing operating expenses, WPVD's signal was modified from 10,000 watts directional (using four towers) to 400 watts day and 16 watts night (using one tower).

 Merger with Rhode Island PBS

 On November 9, 2023, RIPR announced its intention to merge with WSBE-TV, Rhode Island's PBS station; the television station had been in operation since 1967.
 The merger was approved in April 2024 and finalized in June 2024.
 Subsequent to the merger, new CEO Pam Johnston was announced on July 16, 2024.
+The combined organization closed TPR's Union Station studios, with the radio network moving to the Rhode Island PBS facilities 4 mi away.

 In June 2025, it was announced that both Rhode Island PBS and The Public's Radio would rebrand under the new name Ocean State Media; the rebranding took effect on October 1.

+On January 21, 2026, Ocean State Media announced that it would acquire WVEI-FM 103.7 from Audacy, Inc., for $4.9 million.
+The purchase would allow its radio service to be heard on a single station across most of Rhode Island, replacing the existing five-station network.
+Ocean State Media began broadcasting on the station, renamed WPVD-FM, on May 1, 2026; following a transition period, the previous five-station network was taken silent in July 2026 and put up for sale.